Basmala-hates-this/PFE/README.md

 FYI this is a self built learning base project, it is not perfect but very functional to all the levels I could think of
 ######################################################################################################################

+The core idea and the base of the progress(the primary prototype description) are both available in the idk pdf in this project
+This project went through plenty of phases and changes, all lead to the best growth in both productivity and my skills But the jurney is not over yet, this has more potentials to grow even more Just not for the moment since I need to focus on other aspects

 #############################